rubin-dp0/dp1-sci-prep-seminars/active-galactic-nuclei/AGN-demo_AGN_Portal.md

 **About the query.**

-The query selects 3 columns to be returned from the DP0.2 `Forced Source on DIA Object` table and one column from the `dp02_dc2_catalogs.CcdVisit` table.
+The query selects 3 columns to be returned from the DP0.2 `dp02_dc2_catalogs.ForcedSourceOnDiaObject` table and one column from the `dp02_dc2_catalogs.CcdVisit` table.
 Those two tables have a common metadata `ccdVisitId` and the join allows the retrieval of the observation epoch.
-The use of the `Forced Source` allows to return a measurement of source flux even if it was not detected at the 5 sigma level (the limit for the source flux necessary to be included in the `DIA Source` catalog).
+The use of the `Forced Source` allows to return a measurement of source flux even if it was not detected at the 5 sigma level (the limit for the source flux necessary to be included in the `DiaSource` catalog).
 The returned columns are:

 * PSF flux measurement